-Users can choose to follow other users and brands that they like.
+Getting subscribers is important.
+Users can choose to follow other profile and brands that they like.
 The more they customize TikTok, the more than AI behind the network customizes their feed to show them more content they might like.

 This means you have a chance at appearing in users’ feeds organically based on other types of content users like.
 You don’t get this kind of exposure as easily on Facebook or Twitter.

 Reaching out to them on a platform they love gives them a chance to see church in a new way.
 Even teens who’ve rarely or never attended church may engage with your videos and start exploring their faith.
-It’s an opportunity to spread the word and let teens feel more in control over deciding how they feel about God’s word.
+It’s an opportunity to spread the word of God’s kingdom to those who may have been left out.

 Before you start using TikTok for churches, talk to your younger members.
 See if they’re using TikTok.
 Talk to them about what they like to watch and why.

 Since you’re reaching out to a youthful audience, you need their feedback to create the right type of content.
 A few short video clips of your sermon probably aren’t going to cut it.
-A silly dance to a modern Christian pop song will work much better.
+You need to clue into what makes people want to interact.

-Unlike Vine, TikTok doesn’t limit you to just six seconds.
-This doesn’t mean you should create 10 minute videos either.
+TikTok no longer limits you to 15 seconds.
+But this doesn’t necessarily mean you should create 10 minute videos.
 While we’ve said “video” throughout this post, “clip” is a better way to describe what you watch on TikTok.

 Remember how we talked about trends earlier?
-When you check out TikTok for the first time, you’ll notice a lot of similar videos.
+When you check out TikTok for the first time, you’ll notice lots of similar videos.
 For instance, if a meme takes off, you might see thousands of clips of people creating their own version of the meme.

-This type of duplicate content is flattering on TikTok.
+This type of duplicate content is flattering on TikTok and part of the culture.
 Users like to feel like part of the community.
-So, they jump on board trends to not just view or like them, but become a part of them.
+So, don’t be afraid to jump on these many trends.

 Often, trends deal with music.
 For example, it could be lip syncing, dancing, parents’ reactions and even animals moving to the beat.
 Of course, there are non-music trends too.

 While brands do use TikTok for marketing, that’s not really the main point of the platform.
-Using TikTok for churches isn’t so much about getting people to attend your church as it is simply getting users interested in God’s word.
+Using TikTok for churches isn’t so much about getting people to attend your church and events as it is simply engaging with people and sharing your faith.

 Simply marketing upcoming events or asking for donations isn’t going to work.
 Instead, create engaging, fun content.
-Focus on the message itself versus trying to get anyone to come to church.
+Focus on the message itself versus trying to get something out of people.
 When users like what you post, they’ll start on their journey toward attending church in person, wherever they may be located.

 10. Get Your Church’s Youth Involved

-You don’t have to magically come up with everything on your own.
+You don’t have to come up with all the short videos on your own.
 This is the perfect chance to get your church’s youth involved in a church activity they’ll love.

-If their parents approve, work with your church’s youth to create Christian-based videos.
+If their parents approve, work with your church’s youth ministry to train up some young people to volunteer social media creators.
 Ask them about the trends they’re enjoying right now and challenge them to create a Christian version.

-Seeing other teens sharing a Christian message makes other teens feel more confident in following God.
-Of course, this also encourages other teens to create Christian-based content too.
-Suddenly, TikTok is spreading God’s word while still being fun.
+Seeing other teens sharing a Christian message can help other teens feel more confident in following God and being involved in church.

 Unsurprisingly, hashtags are important.
 Much like Instagram and Twitter, hashtags are one of the main ways users find new content.
 Users can check out trends simply by following a hashtag.

 Whenever you’re posting a new video, use the appropriate hashtags.
-You’ll increase your chances of the video getting seen.
+You’ll increase your chances of the video getting seen by new audiences.

 It’s important when using TikTok for churches to decide on the type of message you want to spread.
 For example, you might choose to focus on a specific passage for a few weeks and create videos around that.

-By creating a theme, it’s easier to create new content.
+Creating themes and a content calendar makes it easier to create quick videos.
 You can even create custom hashtags around your theme for fellow Christians and churches to use.
-You may even find your hashtag going viral if your theme catches on.
+You may even find your hashtag going viral if something catches on.

-Whatever message and theme you decide on, try to mesh it with current trends as much as possible.
-You’ll increase your chances of being seen and engaged with.
+Whatever message and strategies you decide on, try to incorporate current trends as much as possible.
+You’ll increase your chances of having your short videos seen.

 14. Churches Can Make TikTok Better

-Every social network has its bad side.
+Every social platform can be used for good or bad.
 Your job is to make TikTok a better and safer place for Christians.
 Give them content they can relate to in a sea of negative content.
-Show their parents that there is wholesome content that’s still fun so teens can have fun online with their friends.

 It can be discouraging when you see all the bad stuff, but the more you create and share, the more users you’re reaching.
-You’ll help change the type of content users view.
+You’ll help change the tone over time.